 “Companion” novels, Memories of Jake and Man with No Yesterdays, released in March and November of 2017, detail the struggles of two brothers, Andrew and Jake Cameron, whose lives were irrevocably changed by their service in the Vietnam War.
 Moving from historical novels to "cozy" mysteries, Jordan released two books in "the Augusta McKee mystery series" in 2018: The Case of the Slain Soprano in April and The Case of the Disappearing Director in October.
-The third book, The Case of the Toxic Tenor, will be released in April, 2019.
+Other books in the series followed and there are now eight.

 Jordan attended the College-Conservatory of Music in Cincinnati and moved to the Pocono Mountains in Pennsylvania in 1971 with her late husband and three young children, where she established a private voice studio and directed local community and high school musical theater productions.